May 03, 2014 - October 18, 2014

 Tours may be scheduled by calling 323.964.6331 or visiting the admissions desk.

-An additional ticket purchase of $20 is required and includes access to the Vault, as well as a . . .
+An additional ticket purchase of $20 is required and . . .

 Few vehicles evoke the spirit of Southern California motoring like hot rods.
 Though familiar to only a small number of enthusiasts before World War II, postwar magazines such as Hot Rod helped popularize them among teenagers, young adults, and returning servicemen.
 Eager to transform . . .